Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?

-Considering transitions to the excited state of $^{12}$C only, the minimum $\chi^2$/dof becomes $10.3/21$, compared to $35.1/24$ in the absence of new physics.
-The curve corresponding to this best-fit point is shown in Fig.~\ref{fig:results}.
-The blue circles and blue bands correspond to the Daya Bay data and their associated uncertainties; the solid, purple line is the best-fit curve calculated for

-and the dotted, purple lines depict the uncertainties on the neutrino spectrum and the measurements of $A_0(E_{n})$.
-For consistency with short-baseline oscillation measurements \cite{Kopp:2013vaa,Gariazzo:2017fdh,Dentler:2017tkw,Gariazzo:2018mwd}, we take $\Delta m^2_{41} = 0.4$ eV$^2$ and $\sin^2 2\theta_{ee} = 0.04$ as our benchmark values for deriving limits and best-fits.
+for 21 degrees of freedom (d.o.f.), this is equivalent to $p = 0.97$.\footnote{This point is on the boundary of our scan, but we have verified that the minimum $\chi^2$ for a given value of $M_X$ in this range is not appreciably larger than the global minimum $\chi^2$.} The curve corresponding to this best-fit point is shown in \cref{fig:results}.
+The blue circles and blue bands correspond to the Daya Bay data and their associated uncertainties; the solid, purple line is calculated for the parameters in \cref{eq:BFP} and the dotted, purple lines show the uncertainties on the neutrino spectrum and the measurements of $A_0(E_{n})$, which have been added in quadrature.
+Marginalizing over the power-law index gives $\chi^2_{\rm min}$/d.o.f.~= 9.1/22 ($p = 0.99$), compared to $35.1/24$ ($p = 0.07$) in the absence of any NP.

-The NEOS experiment~\cite{Ko:2016owz} sees a similar bump at 5\,MeV in their prompt energy spectrum; their data and uncertainties are shown as black squares and gray bands in Fig.~\ref{fig:results}.
-Restricting ourselves again to the case where only the first excited state contributes, we find $\chi^2$/dof $=15.1/57$ at the best-fit point compared to $66.7/60$ without new physics.
-Moreover, the results of Daya Bay and NEOS are consistent with one another; analyzing both simultaneously gives $\chi^2$/dof $ = 101.8/84$ in the absence of a new interaction, while a minimum $\chi^2$/dof $ = 25.8/81$ is obtained with transitions only to the first excited state of $^{12}$C. As can be seen from Fig.~\ref{fig:results}, this model provides an excellent fit to both the Daya Bay and NEOS data.

-If we were to allow transitions to the ground state of $^{12}$C, then the result would be a steep upturn of the prompt energy spectrum at low energies that is excluded by the data.
+When transitions to the ground state of $^{12}$C are included, the best-fit prompt energy spectrum presents a steep upturn at low energies; the fit cannot reproduce the 5 MeV bump without overproducing low-energy events by a factor of $\sim10$, as shown in \cref{fig:results0}.
+For the best-fit point in \cref{eq:BFP}, including transitions to the ground state increases $\chi^2_{\rm min}$/d.o.f. to $49.1/21$ ($p = 4.9 \times 10^{-4}$).
+We estimate that a $\lesssim \mathcal{O}(10\%)$ suppression of these transitions is sufficient to avoid problems.